 Race and Racism Reading and Education: Catholic Charities Twin Cities offers this list of suggested topics relating to race and racism.
 It includes books (fiction and nonfiction), poetry, essays, documentaries, resources for children and more.

-In the month of June 2020, the film Just Mercy is available to rent for free on many platforms including YouTube, Google Play, and Amazon Video.
+The film Just Mercy is available to rent on many streaming platforms.
 After viewing, download this discussion guide to dive deeper.
 The film is based on civil rights attorney Bryan Stevenson‘s book Just Mercy: a Story of Justice and Redemption.

 Reflect on this thought-provoking piece by the editors of America Magazine, “To fight racism, Catholics must hunger for justice like we do for the Eucharist.”
 They offer 5 things our faith calls us to in all matters of justice: repentance, solidarity, presence, formation, and prayer.

 Part of our Catholic Social Teaching includes documents on the issue of racism and equity.
 Spend time prayerfully reading both Brothers and Sisters to Us (1979) and Open Wide Our Hearts (2018) for how Catholic bishops have encouraged the faithful to engage this work of justice over the years.